paultyng/terraform-provider-opentelekomcloud/docs/resources/rds_instance_v3.md

 * `type` - (Required, ForceNew) Specifies the DB engine.
 Value: MySQL, PostgreSQL, SQLServer.
 Changing this parameter will create a new resource.

 * `version` - (Required, ForceNew) Specifies the database version.
-MySQL databases support MySQL 5.6 and above.
-PostgreSQL databases support PostgreSQL 9.5 and above.
-Microsoft SQL Server databases support 2014 SE, 2016 SE, and above.
+  * MySQL: 8.0, 5.7, and 5.6
+  * PostgreSQL: 11 through 16
+  * Microsoft SQL Server: 2017 (Enterprise/Standard) through 2022 (Enterprise/Standard)
   Changing this parameter will create a new resource.

 The `volume` block supports: